 - All-purpose flour: We added a little flour to thicken the fruit juices as the cobbler baked, but cornstarch can also be used.
 The flour is also used in the cobbler topping.

-How to Make Cast Iron Blueberry Peach Cobbler
+How to Make Cast-Iron Blueberry Peach Cobbler

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 Pro-tip: There is no need to skin the peaches, but if you prefer to remove the skin, you can blanch them and then peel the skin off before slicing.